deepanshs/csdmpy/docs/source/examples/2D{1} datasets/astronomy.rst

     [61.12851495 61.12852596 61.12853696 ...
 61.25340561 61.25341662
      61.25342762] deg

-Notice, the descending order of coordinates along `x0` which is a consequence of  the :py:attr:`~csdfpy.ControlledVariable.reverse` attribute set to True for the corresponding :ref:`cv_api` object.
+Notice, the descending order of coordinates in `x0` which is a consequence of  the :py:attr:`~csdfpy.IndependentVariable.reverse` attribute set to `True` for the corresponding :ref:`iv_api` instance.
 This is also observed from the data structure view shown above.
-The component of the uncontrolled variable is accessed through the :py:attr:`~csdfpy.UncontrolledVariable.components` attribute.
+The component of the dependent variable is accessed through the :py:attr:`~csdfpy.DependentVariable.components` attribute.

 .. doctest::